Sarkar stars as Bangladesh win T20 series to complete sweep - RFI

 Not only did he top score, but his right-arm medium fast deliveries yielded 2-19, the most impressive figures among the six Bangladesh bowlers.

 The Tigers began the tour with victory in a one-off Test, then won all three one-day internationals.
-All the matches were played behind closed doors in Harare because of the coronavirus pandemic.
+All seven matches were played behind closed doors in Harare because of the coronavirus pandemic.

+"The boys showed their character, everybody contributed.
+Shamim played a crucial knock and it was a good show by the batsmen," said captain Mahmudullah Riyad.

+"I think Soumya is a useful all-rounder.
+When I gave him the ball he got me two wickets and when the team needed him to stand up with the bat, he did so."

 Sarkar faced 49 balls and struck a six and nine fours before being caught by substitute Tarisai Musakanda at long-off after slicing a delivery from Luke Jongwe.

-Solid knocks from skipper Mahmudullah Riyad (34) and Shakib al Hasan (25) kept the runs coming and it was left to Shamim Hossain to take Bangladesh over the line.
+Solid knocks from Mahmudullah (34) and Shakib al Hasan (25) kept the runs coming and it was left to Shamim Hossain to take Bangladesh over the line.

-He struck a four off the first ball of the final over to level the score and a single from the next ball triggered wild celebrations by the tourists.
+He struck a four off the first ball of the final over to level the score and a single from the next delivery triggered wild celebrations among the tourists.

+Zimbabwe skipper Sikandar Raza was disappointed but not downbeat after their best innings of the T20 series proved insufficient for victory.

+"We improved with each game and I thought 193 was defendable on that track.
+Until the 18th over started, I was pretty confident we would win," he said.

-The only batsman to flop was skipper Sikandar Raza, who was out for a duck, his second of the series, and he was run out for four in the other innings.
+The only batsman to flop was Raza, who was out for a duck, his second of the series, and he was run out for four in his other innings.

 Madhevere was out when he miscued a reverse sweep and was caught at short third man by Shoriful Islam having struck six fours.